 4 dinners & 6 lunches with water, coffee & wine.
 All local transfers, entry fees & gratuities, City tax, the services of Gillian Hovell, James Hill and our local guide

-Travel to Heathrow, 3 dinners and 1 lunch
+Travel to Gatwick, 3 dinners and 1 lunch

 Weather Conditions for Albania in May are:

 Average Temperature between: 13oC - 23oC / 55oF - 73oF